 They would have to be brought out through indirect means.
 Hence his search for the ‘conscious means to the unconscious’ led him to create this ‘Method of Physical Actions,’ a physical map plotted out for the Actor.
 This ‘conscious’ physical map of action would then arouse and bring out the ‘unconscious’ emotions of the Actor.

-Method Acting Short Introduction Video
+Acting Tutor: Method Acting Short Introduction Video

-Method Acting Foundation Exercises: Sense Memory
+Method Acting Tutor Foundation Exercises: Sense Memory

 We use the technique to access the feelings and behaviours of our characters.
 Training your mind, body, and senses helps you create a truthful presence on the stage.

-Strasberg stated that actors must understand their own nature and respond with the senses before transforming into characters.
+Strasberg stated that actors must understand their own nature and respond with their senses before transforming into characters.
 The work conveys the necessity of experiencing life, the world, people, and objects through the five senses: what you see, smell, hear, touch, and taste.

 The time and intensity devoted to practising the exercises train your concentration.
 The senses act as gateways to feelings, behaviours, and responses.
 Reliving sensory experiences when creating a role, the Actor fully breathes life into the character.